Due diligence reporting tool

 The Nucleus onshore bond account is subject to an additional annual charge of 0.10%

-Yes, we offer over 6,000 investment funds on the platform including OEICs and unit trusts along with a wide range of investment trusts, ETFs, VCTs, bonds, structured products, equities, offshore funds (denominated in sterling) and interest paying cash products.
+Yes, we offer over 6,000 investment funds on the platform including OEICs and unit trusts along with a wide range of investment trusts, ETFs, VCTs, corporate bonds and gilts, structured products, equities, offshore funds (denominated in sterling) and interest paying cash products.

 Do you offer ‘superclean’ or discounted share classes?

-Where we can, we negotiate with fund managers to ensure you have access to the lowest possible cost share class.
-Some funds offer rebates, and we show this clearly in our fund list, which can be downloaded from the ‘Report’ tab on the platform.
+Where we can, we negotiate with fund managers to make sure you have access to the lowest cost share class.
+Some funds offer rebates, and we show this in our fund list, which can be downloaded from the ‘report’ tab on the platform.

 Do you check whether clients could be in lower cost share classes?

-For in-specie transfers in, we’ll communicate with the transferring scheme or platform before initiating any transfer to determine which investments can be transferred in without needing to be sold.
-We’ll identify the unit class with the lowest Ongoing Charges Figure (OCF) that is jointly available from both providers and, if necessary, request the transferring scheme converts the current unit class to a different unit class to enable the transfer.
-Once the in-specie transfer has been completed, you’ll be able to request that we convert your client’s units to a different share class, if desired.
+For in-specie transfers in, we’ll communicate with the transferring scheme or platform before any transfer takes place to determine which investments can be transferred in without needing to be sold.
+We’ll identify the unit class with the lowest ongoing charges figure (OCF) that is jointly available from both providers and, if necessary, request the transferring scheme converts the current unit class to a different unit class to enable the transfer.
+Once the in-specie transfer has been completed, you can request that we convert your client’s units to a different share class, if you wish.

 If you wish to view alternative share classes and compare charges, you can do so through the platform.